Ursula von der Leyen to live in Brussels office | The China Post

 Von der Leyen’s spokesman said the move would save money, seeing as security is already high in Berlaymont and there would be no need for additional measures to protect a separate residence.
 It also means von der Leyen would not have to commute daily on Brussels’ busy roads and lose time in traffic.

-Von der Leyen, who has held several government roles in Germany, used to live out of her ministries during the week, spending her free time and weekends with her husband and seven children when possible in their home near Hanover.
+Von der Leyen, who has held several government roles in Germany, used to live out of her ministries during the week, spending her free time and weekends with her husband and family when possible in their home near Hanover.

-Von der Leyen’s family live at a rural residence on the outskirts of Hanover.
-In the past she explained her modest living habits in Berlin by saying she liked to maximize the time she spent with her husband and seven children near the forest.
+Von der Leyen’s family — her seven children are in their 20s and 30s — are based at a rural residence on the outskirts of Hanover.
+In the past, she explained her modest living habits in Berlin by saying she liked to maximize the time she spent with her husband and children near the forest.

-When asked whether she found feeding the animals they kept at home to be a chore, she said the effort of feeding them was outweighed many times over by what they gave her in return.
+When asked whether she found feeding the animals they kept at home to be a chore, she said the effort was outweighed many times over by what they gave her in return.

 “I get a lot of emotional cues,” Von der Leyen said.
 “It’s also nice to see when the chicks hatch or little goats are born, and then to see how the animals change.
 Their death is also part of it.”

-Juncker, who is from Luxembourg, has been living in an apartment in a hotel near the commission.
+Juncker, the outgoing president who is from Luxembourg, has been living in a hotel apartment near the commission.

 Each evening at 1830 UTC, DW’s editors send out a selection of the day’s hard news and quality feature journalism.
 You can sign up to receive it directly here.